nchase/memetica/src/2016-01-31-simplicity.md

 When [Jade](jade-lang.com/) came out, I thought Jade was great too.
 The core of my happiness around these two languages stems from the clever, succinct syntax.

-There's way less to write than HTML, so the code looks "clean".
+These languages abstract HTML into a higher level-syntax.
+The code looks "clean".
+Cleanliness is great, but what's the cost here?
+Abstraction doesn't always lend cleanliness.

 ---

+I've moved on past Jade and Haml.
 These days I don't want any special syntax.

 These days I just want file includes and normal code for a given language alongside and inside of HTML-like strings.[^2]